kbaynes/ec2-l2-java-mariadb/README.md

 To use this setup script on Amazon EC2:
 - Click Launch Instance and select the Amazon Linux 2 AMI instance (tested with 64-bit x86)
 - Select a type (tested with t2.micro: Variable ECUs, 1 vCPUs, 2.5 GHz, Intel Xeon Family, 1 GiB memory, EBS only), click Next
-- On Configure Instance Details, expand the Advanced Details section at the bottom, copy the contents of setup.sh into the User Data input field or select 'as file' and select the setup.sh file, then keep clicking Next
+- On Configure Instance Details, expand the Advanced Details section at the bottom, copy the contents of setup.sh into the User Data input field or select 'as file' and select the setup-ec2-l2.sh file, then keep clicking Next
 - On Configure Security Group: Do not use 'Default Security Group' because it does not have any open ports.
 Create a Security Group in EC2 and open ports 80 (web), 22 (ssh) and 3306 (mysql).
 The wizard on this page makes it easy if you do not already have a Security Group for these types of instances.
 I use MyDefaultDMZ security group which has these ports open by default.
 - Click Review and Launch, then Launch.
 It's easiest if you have a default SSH key pair configured so you can simply select it from the dropdown.